-Kurt Strasser has taught at UConn Law since 1981, where he regularly teaches Environmental Law and Contracts.
-During his 30-plus years as a member of the faculty, Professor Strasser also has served as associate dean for academic affairs and, in 2006-2007, as the Law School’s interim dean.
-On two separate occasions, he has been a visiting professor at Exeter University in the United Kingdom; he also has served as a DAAD guest professor of Anglo-American law at the Free University in Berlin and as the Gilhuis Professor of Environmental Law at Tilburg University in the Netherlands.
+Kurt Strasser taught at UConn School of Law from 1981 until his retirement in 2014.
+He regularly taught Environmental Law and Contracts.
+During his 30-plus years as a member of the faculty, Professor Strasser also served as associate dean for academic affairs and, in 2006-2007, as the Law School’s interim dean.
+On two separate occasions, he was a visiting professor at Exeter University in the United Kingdom; he also served as a DAAD guest professor of Anglo-American law at the Free University in Berlin and as the Gilhuis Professor of Environmental Law at Tilburg University in the Netherlands.

-A graduate of Vanderbilt University, Professor Strasser earned his J.D. at Vanderbilt Law School and a S.J.D. from Columbia University Law School.
-Before coming to UConn Law, he practiced with Neal and Harwell in Nashville and taught at Mercer University School of Law in Macon, GA.
+A graduate of Vanderbilt University, Professor Strasser earned his JD at Vanderbilt Law School and SJD from Columbia University Law School.
+Before coming to UConn Law, he practiced with Neal and Harwell in Nashville and taught at Mercer University School of Law in Macon, Georgia.

 Professor Strasser’s writing – which has been published in numerous academic journals – focuses primarily on the law of corporate groups, as well as on environmental law and policy.
 He is co-author, with Dean and Professor of Law and Business, Emeritus Phillip I. Blumberg, Professor Eric Gouvin and Professor Nicholas Georgakopolos, of the five-volume treatise Blumberg on Corporate Groups; with Jon Fowler he prepares annual supplements to the treatise.
 He also is the co-author, with Mark Kohler, of Regulating Utilities with Management Incentives.
 Professor Strasser’s latest book, which was published in 2011, is Myths and Realities of Business Environmentalism: Good Works, Good Business or Greenwash?
 His recent book chapter, “Protecting Green Consumers and Investors to Make Business Greener,” was published in 2013 in Green Organizations: Driving Change with I-O Psychology.